Nostos: Modern times

 The word nostalgia was first coined as a medical term in 1688 by Johannes Hofer (16691752), a Swiss medical student.
 It uses the word νόστος along with another Greek root, ἄλγος or algos, meaning pain, to describe the psychological condition of longing for the past.

+In literature

 In James Joyce's Ulysses, the final part (episodes 1618), during which Leopold Bloom returns home, is called the Nostos.
+Nostos is an important theme for The Hobbit, with hero Bilbo Baggin's leaving his homeland to wage war afar and then journeying back home.

+German literature subverts the idea of Nostos with their concept of Heimkehr (homecoming), where the protagonist returns home after journeying away for long periods of time, only to find his homeland irrevocably changed upon arriving.
+This genre can be seen already in the 19th century with authors such as Heinrich Heine, but it becomes more popular after World War II with Trümmerliteratur, a literary movement depicting German soldiers returning home from war and discovering that their homeland had been transformed into rubble.

+In movies and TV

 The 1989 film Nostos: The Return by Franco Piavoli is about Odysseus's homecoming.

 In Louise Glück's 1996 poetry collection Meadowlands, one piece is titled "Nostos".

 The TV series Star Trek: Voyager, in which the titular spacecraft is stranded 70,000 light-years from Earth and encounters numerous hostile and friendly aliens and strange phenomena on its way home, has been described by classicists as a nostos.